MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab03a-HANA_HA_Infrastructure_Deployment.md

 1. From the **New** blade, initiate creation of a new Azure VM based on the **Windows Server 2019 Datacenter** image.

-1. Provision a Azure VM with the following settings:
+1. Provision a Azure VM with the following settings (leave all others with their default values):

     -   Subscription: *the name of your Azure subscription*